Samwise74/eagles-writeups/archival/README.md

 int *fileoffs = ((int *) buff) + 1;
 ```

-This data can be seen at the beginning of the acrhive as discussed in solution 1.
+This data can be seen at the beginning of the archive as discussed in solution 1.

 ```
 $ xxd -g 4 arc.bin | head -2